OET Test Regulations

 - ID Checks before and during sub-tests

-- You must make sure that your name and candidate number are accurate.
+- You must make sure that the photograph, name and candidate number printed on your test paper are accurate.

 - Invigilators will check your ID documentation throughout the test day.